aristanetworks/ansible-cvp/docs/cv_configlet.md

 - `configlets`: List of configlets to manage.
 - `cvp_facts`: Current facts collecting on CVP by a previous task
 - `configlet_filter`: Filter to apply configlet management.
 If configured, module will add/update/delete configlets matching entries.
 If not matching, module will ignore configlet configured on CVP.
 If option is not set, module will only work in `add` mode
+- `state`: Provide an option to delete configlets from CloudVision.
+Default value is present and it is an optional field.
+    - `present`: Create / update configlets from CV.
+    - `absent`: remove configlets from CV.

 ## Usage